Nominal GDP Definition

 - It differs from Real GDP in the fact that it includes changes to prices due to inflation, whilst Real GDP factors it in.

-Nominal GDP is the most basic form of economic measurement.
-It takes all the goods and services the economy produces and provides a monetary value for such.
 For example, in year 1, the US produces 100 apples which are worth $50 in total.
 This is the only thing it produces, so its nominal GDP is $50.
 In year 2, it produces 100 apples again, but due to inflation, these are now worth $55 – an increase in prices by 10 percent.
-The nominal GDP in year 2 is $55 as it considers current prices.
-Although there was no increase in the production of apples, it would suggest that there was a 10 percent increase in economic growth – because inflation was not considered.
+The value in year 2 is $55 as it considers current prices.

 How to Calculate Nominal GDP